vernistage/list-adt-challenge/array_list.md

 ## Release 2: Insert

 Sometimes we want to be able to insert an element into the middle of a list.
-Implement and test `ArrayList#insert(position, element)`. `#insert` should insert the value `element` in the List at position `position`.
-If the position you're trying to insert at is larger than the number of things in the list, throw an `OutofBoundsError`.
+Implement and test `ArrayList#insert(position, element)`.

+`#insert` should insert the value `element` in the List at position `position`.
+When `position` != 0 and no element exists at `position`, throw an `OutOfBounds` error.
+Inserting at `position` 0 should always succeed, even if there are no elements in the list.

 ## Stretch: Growth strategies